-Construction of the new separated bicycle lanes, often referred to as Copenhagen lanes, on Wellington Street from Gipps Street to Victoria Parade is expected to start on 16 March 2015.
+Construction of the new separated bicycle lanes, often referred to as Copenhagen lanes, on Wellington Street from Gipps Street to Victoria Parade started on 16 March 2015.

 It is part of a broader strategy to improve the connectivity, comfort, attractiveness and safety of cycling infrastructure across Yarra.
 It is listed as a high priority in the Yarra Bicycle Strategy 2010 – 2015.

 The majority of the construction work will be completed outside peak periods to reduce disruption to traffic.
 It will be done in short sections to minimise business and parking disruption.

 The new lanes will be separated from traffic using raised concrete islands on both sides of Wellington Street, as well as a lane of parked cars on the east side.

 Unfortunately, it is not possible to construct the separated lanes without losing nine parking spaces on the east side of Wellington Street and 48 parking spaces on the west side.

 Construction started at Gipps Street on the eastern side of the street and will continue south, with each block taking approximately two weeks to complete (except Derby Street to Peel Street which will take longer due to kerb renewal works).
 When the east side of Wellington Street is complete, work will commence on the west side of the street, starting at Victoria Parade and heading northwards to Gipps Street.

 Works will typically be undertaken on Monday to Friday between 7:30am-4:30pm though some after hours and Saturday works maybe required.

 During the works parking will not be permitted adjacent to the construction zone, though once construction has been completed, parking will be allowed in designated bays.

 A letter sent to local residents and businesses that provides specific information about the construction schedule appears below: